Who We Are

 While the concert series is the most visible aspect of NMNC, it truly is the tip of the iceberg.
 Each concert is the focus of educational activities, including Artist Conversations and panel discussions.
 There are courses, such as “Experimental Music in Theory and Practice” that have led to dozens of projects by students (now alumni) such as Silas Durocher, Erica Gressman, Taylor Briggs, and Sarah Moone.
 New College students and staff have presented papers on NMNC projects at academic conferences, and our projects have been documented in articles in such journals as Perspectives of New Music and TDR: The Drama Review.

-This season our Pre-concert Talks are 7:30 (3:30 for the Sunday matinee concert in November), to allow audience members who arrive a bit early to catch a preview which will emphasize core themes and context.
+Our Pre-concert Talks are 7:30 (3:30 for the Sunday matinee concert in November), to allow audience members who arrive a bit early to catch a preview which will emphasize core themes and context.
 For those who would like a deeper immersion into the music and greater dialogue with the musicians, we offer our Artist Conversations, now on Thursdays at 5.
-And stick around after the concerts—we have free post-concert receptions for our Sainer events, where artists and audience can interact and continue the conversation (at Club Sudakoff and the Arcade the receptions will be concurrent with the concerts).
+And stick around after the concerts—we have free post-concert receptions for our Sainer and Black Box Theater events, where artists and audience can interact and continue the conversation (at Club Sudakoff the reception will be concurrent with the concerts).

 As we begin this new season, I want to thank our many supporters, our donors, our media sponsors, and of course, New College of Florida for making NMNC the vital organization that it is today.
 And let’s all thank NMNC’s Producer, R. L. Silver, for his brilliant work behind the scenes and on stage, and for helping us maintain the highest technical standards in every performance.

 What will the future bring?
 Join our conversation and together we’ll find out!

 Read more about NMNC Director Stephen Miles